Continuous Noise Model for Quantum Circuits: Entropy-Matched Comparison of Noise Models

 \subsubsection{Continuous rotations: von~Mises--Fisher (vMF)}

 Coherent control errors are modeled as random tilts of the rotation axis.
 Let $\lambda$ denote the angle between the intended and actual axes.
+We use this tilt to define an effective binary error at readout.
 A $Z$-basis bit flip occurs with probability $\sin^2(\lambda/2)=\tfrac12(1-\cos\lambda)$.
 The effective flip rate follows from averaging this quantity over the noise distribution.